shlokjain2031/kaze/README.md

 Participated in a student's Indian Business Competition, [IFT (India's Future Tycoons)](https://www.indiafuturetycoons.com/) and placed overall 2nd among 25k+ students.
 The competition really helped shape an idea to fruitation and made me understand the critical user needs.
 It was incredible to be a part of this journey.
 [Insert certification]

+# Statistics
+[Compilation of testing feedback]
+[Share links and key results of user acq]